 Modernism is ended in its best sense, and what we are left with are self-aware parodies of its once revolutionary ideas (as found in anachronistic, factory-showroom Manhattan galleries).
 Today we live in an era of post-ism-ism, where everything is allowed.
 There are many more crafty artists than in times past, especially where artists accomplish unparalleled levels of achievement in furthering styles originated in other epochs.
 Unfortunately, this unprecedented commitment to doing-one-better has given us a kind of replicable scientific algorithm.
 Momentarily, few are interested in seeing past this data base.

 Learning Curves: Every twenty year-old believes he is a genius, and were it not for this fact, I would not have made some much incomprehensible work.
 Still, there is nothing to compare to this quixotic time in my life.
-In the following pages, I supply negligible autobiographical background to my development as an artist.
+In the following pages, I supply some autobiographical background to my development as an artist.

 Portfolio 1: Mostly Figurative, Portfolio 2: Modernist-Inspired, Portfolio 3: Transitional, Portfolio 4: Graduate School 1, Portfolio 5: Graduate School 2, Portfolio 6: Beyond Art School, Portfolio 7: The Wilderness